Informed assent

-The term informed assent describes the process whereby minors may agree to participate in clinical trials.
-It is similar to the process of informed consent in adults, however there remains some overlap between the terms.
+The term informed assent describes the process whereby minors or individuals not competent to give legally-valid informed consent may agree to participate in clinical trials.

 Background

 In adult medical research, the term informed consent is used to describe a state whereby a competent individual, having been fully informed about the nature, benefits and risks of a clinical trial, agrees to their own participation.
 National authorities define certain populations as vulnerable and therefore unable to provide informed consent, such as those without the necessary cognitive, psychological, or social maturity to understand these benefits and risks.
 The oft-reported belief that minors (for the purposes of this discussion, read minors as persons under the age of 18 years) are considered a vulnerable population and therefore may not autonomously provide informed consent, is actually an oversimplification that does not always hold true.
 In fact, the requirements for children participating in clinical trials are somewhat indistinct, with freedom to vary both between countries and within countries.
 For this reason, two terms have sprung into existence: pediatric consent and pediatric assent.